nullsec45/resume-portofolio-restful-api-nestjs/README.md

   - `JWT_TOKEN_TTL_IN_SECONDS`: The time before the JWT access token expires.

 ## API Documentation
 API documentation can be checked in the `/docs` endpoint.
-Here's a quick overview of all the available endpoints:
+Here's a quick overview of all available endpoints, all resumes and work experience are accessible only to the owner (identified by a JWT token):

 ```bash
 # storages